agocke/csharplang/proposals/ownership.md

 In the above, `local.M();` is an error. `r2 = local` did not make a copy or create a new alias — it took ownership of the value, and `local` lost it.

+### Drop rules

+- `Drop()` is compiler-invoked and cannot be called directly.
+- `Drop` is invoked when leaving the variable's lexical declaring scope
+    - This includes exception unwinding
+- When an owning variable is re-assigned, `Drop` is called on the overwritten value
+- Drop implementations should not throw

 ### Borrowing references

 Now that we've covered owning references we need to outline borrowed references.
 Borrowing is very important because it makes helper functions and modularity possible.
 Consider a generic `ReadByte` function that operates on a `File` type.
 If `ReadByte` were forced to take ownership of the `File`, `ReadByte` could only be called a single time on a given reference — very inconvenient for files more than one byte long.